-An independent agent in the Trusted Choice network to help you get the right commercial vehicle insurance policy for your company's needs.
+An independent insurance agent in our network to help you get the right commercial vehicle insurance policy for your company's needs.
 These agents can ensure that you are purchasing enough coverage and that you are getting it at a reasonable rate.
 Find a member agent near your home or business today to get more information and to start comparing competitively-priced Michigan commercial auto insurance quotes.

 - There were a total of 273,891 vehicular accidents in the state

 - These accidents involved a total of 459,030 vehicles